-A challenging course that exposes students to the exciting world of language and the ways in which it forms our society, our culture and our identities.
-It also explores how children learn language - both understanding and self-expression.
+A challenging course that exposes students to the exciting world of language and the ways it forms our society, our culture and our identities.
+It offers opportunities for writing in different genres and acquiring investigative skills for the study of the English language.